 The reason for all the action?
-Roseville Juniors were scoring a $3,000 cheque for outperforming another 360-odd clubs in AGL’s Power to Play fundraising program in 2016, an initiative that’s bringing much-needed funds to rugby union clubs right across New South Wales.
+Roseville Juniors were scoring a $3,000 cheque for outperforming 360-odd clubs in AGL’s Power to Play fundraising program in 2016, an initiative that brought much-needed funds to rugby union clubs across New South Wales.

 There to run a series of training drills for over 70 ecstatic juniors from Roseville teams were NSW Waratahs stars Michael Wells and Andrew Kellaway.

 And for the soon-to-be 24-year-old back-rower Wells, it was somewhat of a homecoming.
 Now a much beloved figure around these parts of North Sydney, Roseville Juniors is where Wells’ star first began to rise – so he knows more than anyone just how important supporting grassroots rugby is for the future of the game.